RH3D/E3NG_docs/faq.md

 <details>
     <summary><h4 style="display:inline-block;margin-left:1.5em"> CAN I SEE THE INPUT SHAPER GRAPHS? </h4></summary>
 Similarly to the previous question, the IS result is a lot dependent on the build quality.
-Below I am posting some of my input shaper graphs.
+Below I am posting some of my input shaper graphs.<br>
-    1. With printed frame verticals, no enclosure.
+    1. With printed frame verticals, no enclosure.<br>
     2. With ultimate frame and enclosure (4mm panels + 5mm door).
 </details>